 The jewellery items in this list are not pieces that you would ever see anyone wearing in public.
 It is also incredibly rare for any of them to go up for auction.
 They are one-of-a-kind pieces adorned with diamonds the likes of which have only been discovered a handful of times in history, and their value reflects the remarkable fact that they even exist.

-You can read more about the type of diamonds Pawnbrokers of Rodeo Drive buy or loan against by visiting our loans on fine jewelry page.
+You can read more about the type of diamonds we buy or loan against by visiting our loans on fine jewelry page.
 Specifically, some of the types of types of diamonds & jewelry you can sell, loan against or pawn at our Beverly Hills pawn shop include: art deco, baguette, Cartier, cushion cut, GIA certified, Graff, Harry Winston, Van Cleef & Arpels, old cut, oval cut, pear cut, princess cut, round cut, emerald cut, marquise cut, fancy color, fancy yellow, pink, Tiffany, diamond earrings, engagement & wedding rings, and estate jewelry.